maciakl/InstantWebsite/readme.markdown

     npm install

 This will fetch `grunt-html` plugin and install it locally into `node_modules`.
-Do not upload this directory to the server - this just helps grunt to validate html.
+Do not upload this directory to the server - this just a development time dependency that helps grunt to validate html.

 Now you can run `grunt` to start a local web server and see how your page looks.
 It runs on port 3000 so just point your browser at `http://localhost:3000`.
 The process will also continuously validate your HTML against the standard as you work.